 Ms Brenda Shanahan, Chair

 Ms Shanahan has a longstanding background in Australian and overseas economies and share markets and is a Fellow of the Institute of Directors.
-She is currently Chair of St. Vincent's Medical Research Institute in Melbourne, a non executive Director of Challenger Ltd., Clinuvel Pharmaceuticals Ltd., Bell Financial Group Ltd and DMP Asset Management Ltd, and a director of the Kimberley Foundation of Australia.
-She has recently been appointed as a member of Swinburne University's Inaugural Industry Research Advisory Committee.
-Brenda is also a former member of the Australian Stock Exchange and Chair of St. Vincent's Health Melbourne Ltd and director of St. Vincent's Health Australia Ltd.
+She is currently a non-executive Director of Phoslock Ltd, Clinuvel Pharmaceuticals Ltd, Bell Financial Group Ltd and DMP Asset Management Ltd, and a Director of the Kimberley Foundation of Australia and the SVI Foundation.
+She has recently been appointed as a member of Swinburne University's Inaugural Research Advisory Committee.
+Brenda is also a former member of the Australian Stock Exchange and Chair of St. Vincent's Health Melbourne Ltd and St. Vincent's Medical Research Institute, and Director of St. Vincent's Health Australia.

 Mr Tony D'Aloisio AM

-Mr Macfarlane is non-Executive Director of both public and private companies in Australia and New Zealand.
+Mr MacFarlane is non-Executive Director of both public and private companies in Australia and New Zealand.
 He retired from his executive role as Chairman and CEO of Deutsche Bank Group, Australia & New Zealand in 2014.
 Prior to returning to Australia in 2007, he spent seven years as President and CEO of Deutsche Bank, Japan.
 An economist by training, Mr Macfarlane held senior positions with Bankers Trust in Sydney, New York and New Zealand until its acquisition by Deutsche Bank in 1999.
-At Deutsche Bank he served on the Global Markets Executive Committee, the Global Banking Executive Committee and the Global Regional Management Committee of Deutsche Bank; as well as Co-Chair of the Asia Pacific Deutsche Bank Executive Management Committee.

 Ms Patricia O'Rourke

 Patricia O’Rourke is the CEO of St Vincent’s Health Australia’s Public Hospitals Division.
 The Public Hospital Division is made up of two major tertiary and quaternary health networks in Victoria and NSW, worth $1.2B and with over 11,000 employees.
 Prior to this, Patricia was the CEO of St Vincent’s Hospital Melbourne.
 Patricia has more than 20 years’ experience in the health care industry, including nursing and senior management roles.
-Patricia currently serves as a Director on the Boards of St Vincent's Institute of Medical Research, VESKI, the Garvan Institute of Medical Research and the Thomas Kelly Youth Foundation.
+Patricia currently serves as a Director on the Board of the Garvan Institute of Medical Research.
 She is also appointed to other health care advisory boards in both NSW and Victoria.
 Patricia is a graduate of the Australian Institute of Company Directors and a member of the Harvard Business Club of Australia.